Hassan of Basra: The Princess of the Djinni

 After plunging into the sea, Hassan swims the waves and reaches the shores of a kingdom he passed by with Behram.
 He finds a palace and enters it; inside, two maidens playing chess sight Hassan, whom they recognize as Behram's companion, and welcome him as their brother.
 The maidens explain they are princesses from the race of the Djinni (jinn or genies), and that they were locked in this palace by their father, who vowed never to marry any of them.

-The maidens and their sisters adopt Hassan as their brother, and, a year later, help the youth in getting his revenge on the magician Behram, when the latter brings his new apprentice/slave.
+The seven sisters adopt Hassan as their brother, and, a year later, help the youth in getting his revenge on the magician Behram, when the latter brings his new apprentice/slave.
 After a while, a cloud of dust is approaching their palace, and the princesses explain it is a troop of their father's genii, come to summon them to a festivity.
 They receive the invitation, and give Hassan a set of keys for the human to use around the palace, with a caveat: he is forbidden to open a certain door.

-After the princesses depart to their father's court, Hassan tries to amuse himself, and eventually opens the forbidden door: inside, a beautiful and lush garden with a pavillion nearby.
+After the princesses depart to their father's court, Hassan tries to amuse himself, and eventually opens the forbidden door: inside, a beautiful and lush garden with a pavilion nearby.
 Suddenly, ten birds come near the pavilion, become ten maidens of exceptional beauty and bathe and play in the water.
 Hassan, in hiding behind some trees, sees the most beautiful of them and falls in love with her.
 The maidens become birds again and fly back whence they came.